 In the 1980s, Tom served two terms on the Board of Education and two terms as Vice Chair of the Town Council before retiring from public service.
 He returned to public office roughly 10 years ago.

 Tom previously served as the CEO of a children’s social service agency, taught in the state university system for over 40 years, and was an academic author/editor focused on adolescence and mental health promotion.

 Currently, Tom is a gentleman farmer, bibliophile, and owns a book auction company that donates its profits to charity.

-Mary is running for her third term on the Town Council, where she works to deliver responsible budgets, a quality education system, and town services that benefit everyone.
+Mary is running for her fourth term on the Town Council, where she works to deliver responsible budgets, a quality education system, and town services that benefit everyone.

 Jake and his family set roots in Glastonbury for its excellent schools, open spaces and small-town feel.
 He firmly believes that maintaining these qualities while wisely managing town finances will ensure Glastonbury remains an excellent place to live, work, and raise a family.